mralexandrelise/mralexandrelise/README.md

 # A.L.E.X - Artificial Lifeform Enhanced eXperiment.

-> I like to see the code become "alive"
+> R&D: I like to see the code become "alive"
 > #php #lab #experiments #joomla

 It's time to be human again.
 Let automation do the rest.
 [Learn more](https://apiadept.com)